wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ```
 {% endraw %}

-Notice that the template provides literal text for enclosing the overall list of preformatted strings in square brackets, and for separating the preformatted strings with commas.
-(The `trimTrailingComma` function suppresses the comma after the last preformatted string.)
-The preformatted strings themselves automatically provide quotation marks, comma separators, and square brackets around the component information.
+The template explicitly includes literal text for enclosing the overall list of preformatted strings in square brackets, and for separating the preformatted strings with commas.
+The `trimTrailingComma` function suppresses the comma after the last preformatted string.
+The punctuation (quotation marks, comma separators, and square brackets) in each preformatted output string is generated automatically.

 ## Accessing a Custom Group of Time Series Details